 Day 1 - London - Rome, Italy

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled British Airways flight to Rome.
+Titan’s VIP door-to-door travel service collects you from home, for your flight to Rome.
 On arrival, you will be met by Voyages to Antiquity representatives and transferred to embark Aegean Odyssey (4T) and sail early evening.

-A guide takes us through streets that link Pompeii’s aristocratic mansions, temples, theatres, markets and large forum.
-We take a typical Italian lunch at a local restaurant before continuing to Herculaneum, where volcanic mud engulfed entire buildings, protecting marble floors, paintings, mosaics and carbonised woods.
-We return to Sorrento where you can explore independently or return to the ship.
+Two days of discoveries of Italy’s Roman past, with guided half-day tours of Pompeii and Herculaneum.
+In Pompeii, a guide takes you through streets that linked its aristocratic mansions, temples, theatres, markets and large forum.
+Then see Herculaneum, where volcanic mud engulfed entire buildings, protecting marble floors, paintings, mosaics and carbonised woods.
+In Sorrento, you can explore independently.
 Ship to shore tender service.

 Day 4 - Sorrento - Salerno